Glanshammar/SeaShell/README.md

 * **Flexibility:** Craft powerful scripts with simplicity and ease.
 * **Accessibility:** Suitable for beginners and seasoned developers alike.

-# Contributing
+# Build Instructions
-I welcome contributions!
-To contribute to SeaShell, follow these steps:
+1. Clone the repository.

-1. Fork or clone the repository.
+2. Navigate to the project directory.
-2. Create your feature branch (git checkout -b feature/AmazingFeature).
+3. Run `make` to build the project.
-3. Commit your changes (git commit -m 'Add some amazing feature').
+4. Run `./seashell` to launch the shell.

-4. Push to the branch (git push origin feature/AmazingFeature).
+Configuration:
-5. Open a pull request.
+Jetbrains CLion default settings and compiler.

 # License
 Distributed under the MIT License.
 See LICENSE for more information.